dwndland/Chapter.Net.WPF.Controls/README.md

 - **ChapterArcPanel:** Arranges child elements in an arc form.
 - **ChapterBrowseTextBox:** Adds a browse button to the ChapterTextBox.
 - **ChapterTabControl:** Enhances the TabControl with buttons for add new tab item and close buttons of existing tab items.
-- **EllipsePanel:** Arranges child elements in a configurable ellipse form.
+- **ChapterEllipsePanel:** Arranges child elements in a configurable ellipse form.
 - **EnumerationComboBox:** Represents a ComboBox which takes an enumeration value and shows all possible states inside the dropdown menu for let choosing a value.
 - **ExtendedTreeView:** Enhances ExtendedTreeView multi select, select an item by right click on it and a two way bindable SelectedItem.
 - **FormatterTextBlock:** Formats the given translation.